 It is very tempting to take on unrelated consulting to survive, but it becomes difficult (if not outright impossible) to build a great product in parallel.
 Instead, look for other related stuff you can sell along the way.
 License out a piece of your technology, write a book, give workshops, get paid to speak, etc.

 Shortly after I started building my technology platform in my first company, another entrepreneur contacted me, who essentially needed what I was building for a different use.
 He funded the platform's development in exchange for a right-to-use license to our platform.
 Not only was this related work, but it also helped uncover customer and technology validation.

 My next company started as a series of blog posts (right here on this blog) which turned into a book, workshops, Lean Canvas, and eventually the Lean Stack platform.
 Each product was both a learning tool and a product that we sold along the way (and still sell).

-The Airbnb founders sold branded cereal while testing their idea to both generate awareness and much needed cash.
+The Airbnb founders sold branded cereal while testing their idea to generate both awareness and much-needed cash.

 Learning how to make money is a basic entrepreneurial survival skill that they unfortunately still don’t teach at school.